jalepi/ubq2.logistics/README.md

 ### Development

 - part00: setup C# solution and write some readme.md
-- part01: create application and domain projects and implement use cases
+- part01: create application and domain projects and implement basic use cases for Package Headers
+- part02: further implement basic use cases for Package Items
+- part03: introduce Package Products

 ### Basic Entity definitions